As a dog owner, it can be tempting to share your food with your beloved pup, and you may have found yourself asking, “Can dogs eat jelly?”

 What’s more, most jello producers are switching to low-sugar versions, which means they’re full of chemicals and sweeteners.

-The one to watch out for is xylitol, which is known to be toxic to dogs, even in small quantities.
+The one to watch out for is xylitol, (the sugar substitute we mentioned in this article) which is known to be harmful to your furry friend’s health.

 However, if you were to make your jello at home using plain gelatin and some broth (chicken, for example), you could feed that to your dog but only use it for treats.